apluslms/accessibility-audit/content/_index.md

 ## Next Steps

-At this time, the audit concerns the requirements of WCAG-A. A summary of compliance can be found on the {{% pattern "WCAG-A Summary" %}} page.
+At this time, the audit concerns the requirements of WCAG at levels A and AA.
+A summary of compliance can be found on the {{% pattern "WCAG-A Summary" %}} and {{% pattern "WCAG-AA Summary" %}} pages.

 Some significant, frequently occuring problems are noted alongside some suggestions to address them, and grouped by their severity, under 'Things to Fix'.
-In due course, GitHub issues for these will be added to the relevant repositories.

-Once there are plans to fix these, an audit at WCAG-AA will be completed.
+Most contain references to GitHub issues, which is where prioritisation and discussion takes place.